 4.1 Lithology and Bedding

-[16] Uppermost Lower Limestone, particularly from 0.0-5.3 m, contains cm- to dm-thick beds dominated by hard, grey limestone (Figure 6A).
+[16] Uppermost Lower Limestone, particularly from 0.0 to 5.3 m, contains cm- to dm-thick beds dominated by hard, grey limestone (Figure 6A).
 Two relatively marl-rich horizons outcrop from 2.5 to 2.7 m and from 3.5 to 3.7 m, collectively comprising 8% of this basal interval.

 [17] Unlike at Mead Stream, the transition from Lower Limestone to Lower Marl is not clearly defined at Branch Stream (Figure 5A; Figure 6).
 Instead, a gradual transition occurs between 5.3 and 21.8 m, where abundance of marl-rich horizons increases.
 Marl layers comprise ~15% of the succession from 5.3 to 21.8 m, but ~48% of the succession from 21.8 to 83.4 m.
 Although the beds are tilted, there is no obvious internal deformation within this interval, suggesting the gradual transition relates to primary sedimentation.